 Partway through the maze, we had exhausted our stats and were about to pull our first bug-out since Marsh Cave in FFI, when we discovered that the Sealed Cave would not allow Teleports.
 It was another of those “catch you with a boss on the way out” dungeons and we were being punished for the developer’s inability to cope with their own game’s features!
 We had to check an online map to find the nearest save point, behind one of the Trap Doors.
 Pissed at the ‘Doors, we also took the opportunity to look up strategy against them.
 The solution was obvious: use Rosa’s new Reflect spell to bounce back their Instant Death spell.
 It took a few fights to get the timing right, but soon the doors were no problem.

 We found the Crystal without trouble, and as I implied, were ambushed by a boss on the way out: the doors had failed so the walls themselves came after us, which I have to admit is pretty clever.
 There we were introduced to a series re-occurring boss to be feared: the Demon Wall.
-This boss somehow attacks as normal but also closes on the party with time, ultimately crushing them.
+This boss somehow attacks as normal, but also closes on the party with time, ultimately crushing them with instant death.
 Kyle handled it no trouble, but it was a durable pest.
 We then started the slow climb to the surface, waiting for Golbez at every step.
 He was a jerk and ignored us until the final/initial room.
 There, he called to Kain, who suddenly lost control of his mind and stole back the Crystal before leaving with a fortune of equipment.
 Well… we sold your backup equipment, jerk!
 What’re you going to do about it?

 While wondering how on earth Kain escaped the circle of mountains surrounding the cave (Kyle insisted it was the Dragoon’s Jump), we returned to the Giott with more bad news.
 I’m surprised this guy even trusts us anymore.
 With Golbez going to the Moon (and the party takes a moment to stress that this is a horrible thing for reasons that remain unexplained) the King suddenly related the faintest hope we had: The Lunar… uh… Whale.
 The Lunar Whale.
 While trying to explain what this was, he quoted part of a prophecy Cecil had heard (concerning himself) in Mysidia.
 The Dwarf King confirmed the Whale was a Mysidian legend (he didn’t think Mysidia even existed as a real place).